 TABLE OF CONTENTS

 The generative design market will grow at an annual rate of 20% by 2030, which means that the market will take a huge jump from USD 1.88 billion to USD 9.04 billion by the end of the forecast period.
-With recent advancements in AI, especially generative adversarial networks (GANs), the process of 3D modelling generative AI has become increasingly important for creating the highly realistic assets that drive innovation in this rapidly expanding market.
+With recent advancements in AI, especially generative adversarial networks (GANs), AI that generates 3D models has become increasingly important for creating the highly realistic assets that drive innovation in this rapidly expanding market.
 Neural radiance fields that use deep neural networks to encode 3D geometry and appearance as continuous functions play a key role by allowing novel views to be rendered from any angle.

 Benefits of Generative AI in 3D Modelling

-Integrating generative AI into 3D modelling tools has the potential to boost creativity, productivity, and accessibility in design across various industries.
+Integrating 3d generative AI tools has the potential to boost creativity, productivity, and accessibility in design across various industries.
 Some major benefits of AI in 3D modelling include:

 Creativity and Design